Rob Zombie: 2016–2022: 31, 3 from Hell, The Munsters and more albums

 In July 2018, Zombie embarked on the Twins of Evil: The Second Coming Tour in the US with co-headliner Marilyn Manson and special guest Deadly Apples.
 Zombie released a trailer to his third instalment of the Firefly trilogy in June 2019.
 The film—titled 3 from Hell—was released on DVD and Blu-ray on October 15, 2019, following a three-day theatrical release held by Fathom Events from September 16–18, 2019.

 On August 1, 2017, Zombie announced on his Instagram page that he had begun working on his seventh studio album.
 Guitarist John 5 described the album as "his Sgt.
 Pepper", and called it "the best Zombie record that he's ever done."
 Zombie's first song in four years, "The Triumph of King Freak (A Crypt of Preservation and Superstition)", was released on October 30, 2020.
 Deemed a "ferocious blast of big guitar metal", it serves as the first single from his seventh album The Lunar Injection Kool Aid Eclipse Conspiracy, released on March 12, 2021.
 The album was produced by Zeuss, who also produced The Electric Warlock.
 Zombie had focused primarily on filming in the years prior.

 In May 2021, it was announced that Rob Zombie, John 5, Nikki Sixx and Tommy Clufetos formed a supergroup called L.A.
 Rats.
 Their debut track, a cover of "I've Been Everywhere", is from the soundtrack to the Liam Neeson film The Ice Road.

-In June 2021, Zombie confirmed that he would direct a film adaptation of the television series The Munsters, which was released on digital, DVD, Blu-Ray, and Netflix on September 27, 2022.
+The following month, Zombie confirmed he would direct a film adaptation of the television series The Munsters, which was released on digital, DVD, Blu-Ray, and Netflix on September 27, 2022.